johnsengendo/Digital-Forensics/README.md

 So the generator was trained on becoming better to fool the discriminator and the discriminator trained on becoming better in categorising fake from real fashion data.

+I developed a notebook for the implementationwhich can be accesed here [notebook](digital_forensics_project.py).
-The [notebook](digital_forensics_project.py) can be run on the cloud via Colab with GPU enabled or locally as a Jupyter notebook.
+It can be run on the cloud via Colab with GPU enabled or locally as a Jupyter notebook.